sid-sundrani/cs224w-notes/network-methods/pagerank.md

 ### What does the graph of the web look like

 In the year 2000, the founders of AltaVista ran [an experiment](https://www.sciencedirect.com/science/article/abs/pii/S1389128600000839) to explore what the Web looked like.
-They asked the question: given a node $v$: what are the nodes $v$ can reach?
+They asked the question: given a node $[v]$: what are the nodes $v$ can reach?
 What other nodes can reach $v$?

 This produced two sets of nodes: